terrydhariwal/terrydhariwal.github.io/_posts/2016-03-22-part-2-couchbase-architecture-in-a-nutshell.md

 	<!-- * Geo-spatial & Multi-dimensional queries<br /><br /> -->
 4. Couchbase <strong><font size="4" color="#FFB300">Full Text Search</font></strong> (developer preview at time of writing this blog)

+This blog aims to explain why Couchbase is so easy to use for both developers and DBA operation teams.

 <br />
 {% highlight json %}